philzook58/knuckledragger/README.md

 Soundness will be attempted, accidental misuse will be made difficult but not impossible.

 Core functionality comes from Z3 and other ATPs.
 To some degree, this is a metalayer to guide automated provers down proofs they could perhaps do on their own, but of course would get lost.
 The core logic is more or less multi-sorted first order logic.
-Perhaps a set theory (ZFC,NBG) built on this is appropriate in some circumstances.
-Hopefully considerations like this are not necessary and only attempted for amusement.

 A big feature that ATP do not often support is induction, definitions, and other axiom schema.
 These are supported.

-A hope is to be able to use easy access to Jupyter, copilot, ML ecosystems, sympy, cvxpy, numpy, scipy, calcium, sage, singular will make metaprogramming this system very powerful.
+A hope is to be able to use easy access to Jupyter, copilot, ML ecosystems, sympy, cvxpy, numpy, scipy, calcium, flint, sage, singular will make metaprogramming this system very powerful.
 I maintain the option to just trust these results but hopefully they can be translated into arguments the kernel can understand.